WillemJiang/pythonExample/README.md

 ```

 This will generate the HTML documentation in the `docs/build/html` directory, which you can open in a web browser to view your API documentation.

+For more information how to update the document of rst,  please checkout the [example-sphinx-basic](https://github.com/readthedocs-examples/example-sphinx-basic)